 Cave of Forgotten Fish (2021) is a project made for Publiek Park, an art festival in Citadelpark Ghent, organized by the curatorteam of the Young Friends of S.M.A.K.: Adriënne van der Werf, Anna Laganovska, Jef de Clercq en Koi Persyn.
-Publiek Park – Young friends of S.M.A.K.
+The work is published in the Publiek Park Walking Guide.